Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/relative-layout.md

 - `RelativeLayout.RightRelativeOffset="0.2"` - view's right is at the position of 0.2 width from the yellowView's left.
 - `RelativeLayout.TopRelativeOffset="0.0"` - view's top is at the yellowView's top.
 - `RelativeLayout.BottomRelativeOffset="0.2"` - view's bottom is at the position of 0.2 width from the yellowView's left.
-- `RelativeLayout.FillHorizontal="true"` and `RelativeLayout.FillVertical="true"` - Since the view does not have its Width and Height,the view should be filled the relative position(left, right, top, bottom).
+- `RelativeLayout.FillHorizontal="true"` and `RelativeLayout.FillVertical="true"` - Since the view does not have its Width and Height, the view should be filled the relative position(left, right, top, bottom).

 </span>
                 </tr>